ImaneBenHassine/Apache-Spark/README.md

 ## Overview

-This repository contains my mainly notes from my journey learning Apache Spark throgh code and examples to show how to use pyspark for big data mining.
+This repository contains my notes of my Apache Spark learning journey through code and examples to show how pyspark can be used to explore big data.

-PySpark is a Spark library written in Python to run Python applications using Apache Spark capabilities, using PySpark we can run applications parallelly on the distributed cluster (multiple nodes).
+**PySpark** is a Spark library written in Python to run Python applications using Apache Spark capabilities.
+Using PySpark we can run applications parallelly on the distributed cluster (multiple nodes).

-In other words, PySpark is a Python API for Apache Spark.
-Apache Spark is an analytical processing engine for large scale powerful distributed data processing and machine learning applications.
+In other words, PySpark is a **Python API** for Apache Spark which is an analytical processing engine for large scale powerful distributed data processing and machine learning applications.

-PySpark is the Python API for Spark.

-The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.

 PySpark supports two types of Data Abstractions:

-RDDs
+1. RDDs
-DataFrames
+2. DataFrames
-PySpark Interactive Mode: has an interactive shell ($SPARK_HOME/bin/pyspark) for basic testing and debugging and is not supposed to be used for production environment.

-PySpark Batch Mode: you may use $SPARK_HOME/bin/spark-submit command for running PySpark programs (may be used for testing and production environemtns)